docodon/hplanner_bakend/README.md

 [Heroku link](https://secure-atoll-63871.herokuapp.com)

-### You can contribute to project by suggesting fitness functions
+### You can contribute to project by adding fitness functions

  Sample fitness function is as below :